Poop Pills – Digestive Treatment of the Future?

 The pills are triple coated gel capsules, designed not to break down until they reach the intestines to avoid any unpleasant taste or odour.

-In a recent Canadian study, 27 patients with chronic or recurring Clostridium infections were given this novel treatment.
-Patients took antibiotics in the days leading up to the treatment to kill off the Clostridium infection before taking 24-34 capsules containing bacteria isolated from a donor stool in one sitting.
+In a recent Canadian study, 27 patients with chronic or recurring Clostridium infections were given this novel treatment.Ā Patients took antibiotics in the days leading up to the treatment to kill off the Clostridium infection before taking 24-34 capsules containing bacteria isolated from a donor stool in one sitting.

-Tpoo-300x212he treatment was successful in 100% of these cases with no patients experiencing a relapse infection, despite all having had 4 or more previous bouts of Clostridium infection prior to the treatment.
+The treatment was successful in 100% of these cases with no patients experiencing a relapse infection, despite all having had 4 or more previous bouts of Clostridium infection prior to the treatment.

 ‘Poop pill’ therapy is not yet ready for mass production, however lead researcher, Dr Louie believes that eventually it may be a valuable treatment for a range of digestive disorders caused by intestinal bacteria imbalance, not just Clostridium.